AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/_includes/iteration.md

 Designing and editing a data view is expected to be an iterative process.
 Your first iteration of the data view will likely not work as expected and will require additional iterations.
-Adjust the included data fields until it meets your requirements.
+Adjust the included queries and data fields until it meets your requirements.